automenta/spacegraphjs3/doc/CODEBASE_IMPROVEMENTS_SUMMARY.md

 2. Update any direct usage of MemoryManager with new methods
 3. Check event handling code for type compatibility
 4. Review layout configurations for optimal performance
+5. Consider using BasicRenderer for debugging instancing issues

 ### For New Development
 New development should leverage: